Yellow Mushrooms: Causes and Solutions

-This article explores the various causes of yellow mushrooms growing in plants.
-You will also find tips on removing these unwanted yellow spongy mushrooms from your indoor plants.
+This article explores the various causes of yellow mushrooms growing in potted plants.
+You will also find tips on how to identify the yellow mushrooms and how to remove them from your indoor plants.

 What Are Yellow Mushrooms in Houseplants?